vestalux/sljekyll/_events/woodbridge-2016-10-26-suffolk-libraries-bookfest-an-evening-of-poetry-and-music-with-liz-lochhead-and-band.md

 ---
 id: october-26-event
-name: "Suffolk Libraries Bookfest: An evening of poetry and music with Liz Lochhead and band"
+name: An evening of poetry and music with Liz Lochhead and band
 location: woodbridge-library
 location-text: Woodbridge Library
 event-start-date: 2016-10-26